microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

   float f;
 };
 Eg6 e6 : register(t0)
-// DefaultError warning: "UDT resource 'Eg6' does not contain an applicable resource type for register type 't'"
+// DefaultError warning: "No resource contained in struct 'Eg6' can be bound to register type 't'"

 struct Eg7 {
   struct Bar {